 -

-🔹 Templates: Use standard Japanese templates download .
+🔹 Templates: Use standard Japanese templates for download.
 Many are available in Microsoft Word or at convenience stores.

 2. Language Choice